Pacifism in Germany: World War II (1939–1945)

-Cold War Germany (1945–1990)
+Cold War (1945–1990)

-The pacifist movement was at its most popular during the Cold War era.
-This is evident as a peace protest at Bonn occurred in 1981 which was a demonstration against the production of nuclear weapons and the militarism of the NATO alliance system.
-The reason for the popularity was the outcome of the First and Second World War, as the significant loss of lives shifted the culture towards militarism in Germany.
+The pacifist movement reached its highest popularity in the Cold War era.
+This is evidenced by the fact that a peace protest against the production of nuclear weapons and the militarism of the NATO alliance system occurred in the city of Bonn in 1981.
+The reason for the popularity was the outcomes of the First and Second World Wars, as the significant loss of lives shifted the attitudes around militarism in Germany.

 Another key issue which was protested was the ability of the United States government to use West German weapons without consulting the West German government.
-The event had approximately 300,000 people attend, which was a significant number for a pacifist event in West Germany, as it contrasts the historical size of the pacifist movements.
-This event was made up of 700 individual groups which protested together with the common link of the pacifist ideology.
+The protest was attended by approximately 300,000 people, which was a significant number for a pacifist event in West Germany, contrasting greatly with the historical size of the pacifist movements.
+This event consisted of 700 individual groups which protested together with the common link of the pacifist ideology.

 Another factor which influenced the size of the Bonn demonstration was the NATO plan to introduce intermediate-range theatre nuclear forces (INF) into Germany as a part of their military arsenal.
 This debate was a prominent part of West German discourse during 1957 and 1958.
 The main concerns around the policy were the implications for domestic and international responsibilities as a nuclear state.
-The SPD initially opposed this proposition; however, they made a concession to introduce a military without nuclear capabilities.
-The following election the SPD lost to the Christian Democrats, which resulted in the SPD reforming their party and their ideology.
+The Social Democratic Party of Germany (SPD) initially opposed this proposition; however, they made a concession to introduce a military without nuclear capabilities.
+In the following election, the SPD lost to the Christian Democrats, resulting in the SPD reforming their party and their ideology.
 The part ideology after the reform, resembled Marxism as pacifism became an integral part of the party.

-Western Germany had a much greater presence of pacifists than Eastern Germany.
-Christian-moral ethics were the driver of the movement, however, not all pacifists were Christian.
-While these Christian movements and groups have historically been the only consistent pacifists, this era saw the rise in pacifists not from the Christian faith.
+West Germany had a much greater presence of pacifists than East Germany.
+Christian-moral ethics were the driver of the movement; however, not all pacifists were Christian.
+While these Christian movements and groups have historically been the only consistent pacifists, this era saw the rise in pacifists not belonging to the Christian faith.
 From the 1960s, there was a significant increase in student protests as part of the pacifist movement.
 Unions were also another group which became heavily involved in pacifism during this time.
 Even during its most popular stage, pacifism was not a characteristic of either political wing.
-The policy of disarmament was also a heavily discussed policy at the time and the pacifist movement was advocating for the adoption of this policy.
+The policy of disarmament was also a heavily discussed policy at the time, with the pacifist movement advocating for the adoption of this policy.